 Monster Jam reflects a STEAM collaboration by incorporating the study of:

-Friction, materials and aerodynamics (science)
+- friction, materials and aerodynamics (science)

-Digital design, digital fabrication and virtual testing (technology)
+- digital design, digital fabrication and virtual testing (technology)

-Vehicle design fundamentals (engineering)
+- vehicle design fundamentals (engineering)

-Team theme designs and decal designs (art)
+- team theme designs and decal designs (art)

-Ratio calculations to determine the optimum gearbox selection (maths).
+- ratio calculations to determine the optimum gearbox selection (maths).

-By packaging this learning opportunity into a project combining monster trucks and an element of competition, Monster Jam aims to capture the attention of boys and instill an enthusiasm for a subject area that may lead to further study and, subsequently, enable more varied career options.
+By packaging this learning opportunity into a project combining monster trucks and an element of competition, Monster Jam aims to capture the attention of boys and instil an enthusiasm for a subject area that may lead to further study and, subsequently, enable more varied career options.